TERMS AND CONDITIONS

 The client is aware that SHRL can request and receive credit information on both client and counterparties.

 The client has the right to terminate the agreement without giving reasons.
 SHRL thus have the right to receive compensation for work performed and costs incurred up to the date of receipt of the termination.

 SHRL is entitled to terminate the agreement in case the client fails to fulfill its obligations under the agreement, in default of payment, inadequate information or instructions from the client or if the client requires such change in the nature of the assignment, such as it is no longer in consistency with the rights of SHRL.

 7. STORAGE OF DOCUMENTS

-We retain the clients files and documents for at least ten (10) years after the client’s case has been completed by us.
-We then have no responsibility for these actions and may destroy them without notice to the client in advance.
-If the client requests to extract his/hers files and documents, we may require reimbursement for administrative costs.
+We retain the client’s files and documents for ten (10) years after the client’s case has been completed by us.
+Due to various circumstances, such as the purpose of the processing, the processing time of personal data may be longer or shorter than ten years.
+When the processing time for the data has ended, we have no responsibility and may destroy the data without notice to the client in advance.
+If the client requests to extract his/her files and documents, we may require reimbursement for administrative costs.

 8. HUMAN RIGHTS

 We are actively working to promote, support and respect international human rights and we act to identify, prevent or remedy the negative impact on human rights.
 We expect all our stakeholders, including our clients, to respect human rights in the pursuit of their activities and in their business activities.
 If the client is aware of the negative impact on human rights that may have been caused in whole or in part by the client’s business activities and directly related to the services, the client shall notify the SHRL.

 Copyright and other intellectual property rights to SHRL´s work results belong to the law firm and the client only has the right to use them for the purpose they have been created.
 In the absence of agreement, documents or other work results may not be publicly distributed or used for marketing purposes.